Ever wondered how to model terrain in SketchUp? We will show you how!

 Make sure your contour lines are not grouped together.
 If they are, they need to be exploded.
 To explode a group you can select the group, right click, and select ‘explode’.

 Before proceeding, I recommend you save your drawing as creating terrain from contours can sometimes result in SketchUp crashing as it is a resource intensive task.

 Now select your contour lines, and click “From Contours” from the Sandbox Toolbar.

 Your contours should now be connected together by surfaces.

 Once you have drawn the grid you can activate the “Smoove” tool to start creating your topography.

-Once the Smoove tool is activated, you will have the option of amending the radius of the tool to your requirement.
+Now the Smoove tool is activated, you will have the option of amending the radius of the tool to your requirement.
 In this example you can see the radius of the Smoove tool is larger than the grid I have created, so I want to amend the radius – to do this I type a new radius, 2000mm and hit enter.

 I can then start working in a similar fashion to the push/pull tool to create my landscape.

 The stamp tool allows us to place objects onto our terrain.
 Lets imagine we have created a setting for our building to be positioned.
 We can use the stamp tool to create a flat surface for the building to be placed.